seanbradley/ryujin/README.md

 *measurable* coupling is RYUJIN's distinguishing claim and the Phase 1 formalization target.

-> The name is a light hook: **Ryujin** is the sea sovereign whose disciplined
+> The name is a light hook: **Ryūjin** is the dragon king of the sea in Japanese
-> servants hold their coherence under pressure while a cheap, dense, leaderless
+> folklore, said to have stripped a disloyal jellyfish of its bones — the
+> traditional origin story for why jellyfish have none today.
+The metaphor:
+> a leaderless, doctrine-bound force holds its coherence under pressure; an
-> adversary cannot.
-The architecture itself is hardware-agnostic and named in
+> adversary with no spine to begin with cannot.
+The architecture itself is
-> plain operational English throughout.
+> hardware-agnostic and named in plain operational English throughout.

 ---